socsreps/socsreps.github.io/README.md

 Each individual blog is a completely separate webpage which allows for a longer form of writing.
 If you only want to create a post because that covers everything then then that is no problem.
 There is no requirement for a dedicated blog if you don't want one or if a post is good enough.

-**Naming Convention**
+**NAMING COVENTION**

 To make it as easy as possible to create a post or a blog please name your files the same name as the post.
 Please also use Camel Case and the naming convention as shown below:

--myFirst30DaysAsSocsSchoolRep_POST.html

--myFirst30DaysAsSocsSchoolRep_BLOG.html
+For a post use: myFirst30DaysAsSocsSchoolRep_POST.html

+For a blog use: myFirst30DaysAsSocsSchoolRep_BLOG.html

--myFirst30DaysAsSocsSchoolRep_IMAGE1.html (then IMAGE2 .. and so on)
+For an image use: myFirst30DaysAsSocsSchoolRep_IMAGE1.html (then IMAGE2 .. and so on)

+## How to create a new Post or Blog

 **STEP 1 - Create your Post**